How to Choose Mesh Size Based on Insect Thorax Width

 Expert Note

-Fine mesh must be paired with increased vent size to avoid microclimate stress.
+Fine mesh must be paired with larger vents to avoid microclimate stress.

 Hot and humid climates require special design